chaals/testcases/styling.md

 <h3 style="border: 1px red solid">does this have a border?</h3>

-Doesn't seem like markup styles automatically
+Doesn't seem like markdown reads styles automatically